alma-rosenmann/qec-control-gym/README_RL.md

+# Reinforcement Learning for Quantum Error Correction
+This is the repository for the bachelor thesis Reinforcement Learning for Quantum Error Correction

+The environment from the original [repository]([https://yourwebsite.com](https://github.com/jaq-lab/qec-control-gym.git)) was slightly modified, can can be found now under env_raw.py.

 The agents are both uploaded as python notebook files, with their respective plotting functions.
 In order to run on a local device, make sure that the notebooks are in the same folder as config.json, and env_raw.py, a slightly modified version of the original env.py to make sure that the agent observes the raw syndromes instead of the change in syndromes.

 Naturally, the parameters in config.json can be modified for future studies, and the reward formulation in env_raw.py.
-Running the agents requires no special steps, only the requirements to be downloaded.
+Running the agents to re-create the results in the thesis requires no special steps, only the requirements to be downloaded.

 Due to long run-times, it is recommended to convert the notebooks to python files:
 ```jupyter nbconvert --to script PPO.ipynb```
 Or alternatively